Internet, TV & Mobile

-In Denmark anyone who has a television or a computer, smartphone or tablet with internet access has to pay a media licence.
-The media licence fee is 2,436 DKK a year.
+In Denmark anyone who has a television or a computer, smartphone or tablet with Internet access has to pay a media license.
+The media license fee is 2,436 DKK a year.

 One media license includes all appliances in the households of married couples, couples living together, and children living at home with their parents.

 You can read more about the media license at: www.dr.dk

 .
 You can also register for the media license on the website.
 However, the registration site is only available in Danish.
 To register, you can also call DR at +45 70 20 13 13.

 If you want a Danish mobile number, you can either sign up for a subscription or buy a prepaid package with a SIM card.
 A subscription includes a contract you have to sign and often requires payment of a monthly fee.
 Depending on the deal, some subscription contracts require you to subscribe for a minimum period - usually six months.
 Note that in order to subscribe you need to have a Danish CPR number.